-Guide to the California Climate Accountability Package: SB 219 and AB 2311
+California Climate Accountability Package: SB 219 & AB 2311

 Key Takeaways

-• To address some of the bills’ criticisms, they have been amended under two new rules: SB 253 and 261 have become SB 219, and AB 1305 has become AB 2311.
+• To address these issues, the bills have been amended: SB 253 and 261 are now combined into SB 219, and AB 1305 has been updated as AB 2331.

 What is the California Accountability Package?

-• SB 253, Climate Corporate Data Accountability Act: A rule requiring companies that do business in California and have more than $1 billion in annual revenue to report on their Scope 1, 2, and 3 emissions annually and get assurances on them.
+• SB 253: Climate Corporate Data Accountability Act – A rule requiring companies that do business in California and have more than $1 billion in annual revenue to report on their Scope 1, 2, and 3 emissions annually and get assurances on them.

-• AB 1305, Voluntary Carbon Market Disclosures: A rule requiring companies that buy, sell, market, or make emissions reductions with voluntary carbon offsets, to report at least annually detailed information about those offsets.
+• AB 1305: Voluntary Carbon Market Disclosures – A rule requiring companies that buy, sell, market, or make emissions reductions with voluntary carbon offsets, to report at least annually detailed information about those offsets.

 To address changes in the proposals from California Governor Gavin Newsom, all the bills were amended in 2024.
 SB 253 and SB 261 merged to SB 219, and AB 1305 became AB 2311:

-• SB 219 Greenhouse Gases, Climate Corporate Accountability, & Climate-related Financial Risk: The main change to this amended bill was to give the California Air Resources Board (CARB) an additional six months to make rules for SB 253 (until July 1, 2025) and to remove the fee that would apply to companies filing to SB 253 and 261.
+• SB 219: Greenhouse Gases, Climate Corporate Accountability, & Climate-related Financial Risk – The main change to this amended bill was to give the California Air Resources Board (CARB) an additional six months to make rules for SB 253 (until July 1, 2025) and to remove the fee that would apply to companies filing to SB 253 and 261.
 Companies are also now allowed to consolidate reporting at the parent company level, among other minor changes.
 CARB has also been given more authority on whether they use third parties for the rule-making process and to define when companies report Scope 3 beginning in 2027.

-• AB 2311 Voluntary Carbon Market Disclosures: The changes to AB 1305 under 2311 are related to its adoption timeline.
+• AB 2311: Voluntary Carbon Market Disclosures – The changes to AB 1305 under 2311 are related to its adoption timeline.
 It was first delayed for a year (Jan 1st, 2025) and then for an additional six months (July 1st, 2025).
 There were also some other minor changes.

 What You Need to Know About CA SB 253